A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Advantages of management and employee buyouts

 Management and employee buyouts can be streamlined and occur quickly, with the proper forward planning.
 The handover process should be less complex as the new owners are familiar with the business.
+Continuity of management helps to maintain the company culture and operational efficiency.

 Disadvantages of management and employee buyouts